joaomh/xgboost-catboost-lgbm/README.md

 CatBoost uses a greedy method where a list of possible candidates for feature splits is assigned to the leaf, and the split that results in the smallest penalty is selected.

-In LightGBM, Gradient-based One-Side Sampling (GOSS) retains all the data with large gradients and performs random sampling for data instances with small gradients (small traning error).
+In LightGBM, Gradient-based one-sided sampling (GOSS) retains all the data with large gradients and performs random sampling for data instances with small gradients (small training error).
 This results in fewer data instances used to train the model.

 # Prevent Overfitting